billyc/keyboard/README.md

 ## 1. Windows

-The provided setup file should work on Windows 7 and up.
+The provided setup file should work on Windows 7/8/10/11.

 - Download [intl-bc.zip](https://github.com/billyc/en-de-tr-keyboard/raw/master/windows/intl-bc-keyboard.zip)
 - Unzip the contents, and run `setup.exe`.
 - Then go to your system _Region & Language_ control panel.
 Under the English language options, you should be able to add/remove the "US International Alternate + Turkish" keyboard.
 - For my own system, I removed the "US Qwerty" keyboard so that Windows always defaults to this layout.
 Otherwise you may need to choose it from the language icon near your system clock/tray.

-## 1. Mac
+## 2. Mac

 This is tested on both Intel and M1 macs.